 - Tighten your torso and extend your arms out to the side, pushing through all the way.

 - Responsibly return to the starting position.

 5. Bent-Over Dumbbell Lateral Raise

-This wildly effective shoulder exercise targets your middle deltoids, though it also builds upon your overall physique.
+This wildly effective full shoulder workout targets your middle deltoids, though it also builds upon your overall physique.
 You can perform it in either a standing (bent-over) or seated position.

 - Start with a dumbbell in each hand, keeping your chest up, your back flat, your knees slightly bent, and your eyes focussed toward a fixed point on the floor.

 - Now, bend over until your core is basically parallel with the ground, and hang the dumbbells directly underneath you, all while keeping your elbows in a slightly bent position.

 - Next, raise both dumbbells up and out to your sides, forming an arc until your upper arms are even with your torso.